Performances for Schools

 On the day

-• Pupils will each receive a free programme with a synopsis, cast list and lots of useful information on what to watch out for.
+• Pupils will each receive a free programme with a synopsis, cast list, signed poster and lots of useful information on what to watch out for.

-• Each of your pupils will be invited to provide feedback – we love to hear their thoughts.
+• Your pupils will be invited to provide feedback – we love to hear their thoughts.

 Join the mailing list

-If you are not currently on our mailing list you can sign up to receive our brochures, updates and to hear about other opportunities for teachers and students.
+If you are not currently on our mailing list you can sign up to receive updates and to hear about other opportunities for teachers and students.

 Glyndebourne’s Learning & Engagement programme is supported using public funding by Arts Council England.